hasan3e8/AlphaDAWG/README.md

         python3 MS_CSV.py <number of samples> <sweep or neutral> <train or test>

-Use 1 for sweep sample and 0 for neutrals.
+Use 1 for sweep sample and 0 for neutral sample.
 And use 1 for test samples and 0 for train samples.
 For example,

         python3 MS_CSV.py 100 1 1